Team Clark reviews the new AT&T WatchTV streaming service: Here’s what you need to know!

 The Turner networks that AT&T recently acquired make up a good number of the channels in this skinny TV bundle.

 What’s missing from the list?
 You won’t find ESPN, Fox Sports or any sports networks with this package.
 For that, AT&T would prefer that you pay more for its other streaming service, DirecTV Now.

 Local channels (ABC, CBS, FOX, NBC, PBS) are also excluded from AT&T WatchTV’s one and only plan.

 Since there are fewer channels with AT&T WatchTV compared to DirecTV Now or other leading streaming services, you can expect to pay a lower price.

-Like other live TV streaming services, AT&T WatchTV has a free seven-day trial.
+Like other live TV streaming services, AT&T WatchTV has a free trial for seven days.
 You can sign up at www.attwatchtv.com.

-AT&T WatchTV doesn’t include any DVR capabilities.
+AT&T WatchTV doesn’t include cloud DVR or an option to add it.
 In fact, DirecTV Now only introduced DVR in May 2018.
 Most of AT&T’s streaming competitors offer some type of DVR.

 4. What streaming devices does AT&T WatchTV support?

 AT&T says WatchTV works on most smartphones, tablets, web browsers and certain streaming devices.
 At launch, it looks like Roku users won’t be able to use WatchTV.